Help Ka'iulani beat Neuroblastoma

 Regardless of the final plan they develop, Ka’iulani and her whanau will need to travel overseas for treatment.
 We are raising funds to enable that to happen and give Ka’iulani the best fighting chance.
 All funds raised are being held in a separate bank account so that they are prepared when the time comes to proceed with the next phase.

 Thank you for supporting Ka’iulani Forbes.

 If you would like to, please feel free to follow her journey on Facebook by joining the group Ka'iulani's Journey

-Alexandra Harrison Forbes' involvement
+Alexandra Harrison Forbes' involvement (page creator)

 I'm Ka'iulani's Aunty Alex.
 Since receiving her diagnosis we have had many people ask how they can donate to support our little girl and her ongoing medical costs.

 Ka’iulani turned 3 years old last December at the same time she completed her tenth round of chimeric immunotherapy with chemotherapy.
 Unfortunately the disease had started to grow slightly so we decided not to proceed to round 11 and instead gave her December off from treatment to let her enjoy Christmas with family.
 The immunotherapy had been heralded as having good results against neuroblastoma so having invested 10 months into this drug to fight the cancer without improvement, we were left extremely disappointed